tingleshao/tools/README.md

 **DataBuffer** - Templated class for managing arrays of memory

+**ATSQueue** - Templated class for creating a queue/stack of data, used mainly for interprocess communication

 ##Applications
 **UnitTest** - Executable for performing a Unit Test on the code base